There are 57 topics in the Disability Matters curriculum, and they have been broken down into the following themes:

 Training modules contain case studies, discussion questions and group tasks.
 The face-to-face training resources are designed to offer an alternative format to the e-learning – learners need only complete one format, but may choose to do both!

-By the end of July we will have training packs to support the following areas:
+There are training packs to support the following areas:

 For more information contact Disability Matters